This page was reviewed under our medical and editorial policy by

 When it comes to skin cancer, prevention is key.
 This starts with protecting against both UVA and UVB rays by using a broad-spectrum sunscreen with an SPF (Sun Protection Factor) of 30 or higher.

 Pay attention to warning signs, such as a new spot on the skin or one that’s changing size, color or shape.
-Use the ABCDE rule:
+Use the ABCDE rule, detailed below.

-The ABCDE rules don’t cover all the potential warning signs, so inform your doctor if you notice anything that’s different or concerning.
+The ABCDE rules don’t cover all the potential warning signs of skin cancer, so inform the doctor about any skin changes that are different or concerning.